abbey2019/Serenity-Landing-Page/README.md

 # Serenity-Landing-Page
-A Full website page with the uses of HTML and CSS
+A Full website page with the used of HTML and CSS